nkarumanchi27/pythonOnDocker/README.md

 # pythonOnDocker
-This repository holds a simple python hello world application and its associated docker image.
+This repository holds a simple python hello world application and its associated dockerfile.